dmyersturnbull/desert-latex/README.md

 - **Key–value style options,** quietly redirected to various packages and commands.
 - Built-in support for most academic needs, including theorems, nomenclature, abbreviations, and code.
 - Uses modern packages and options, like Biber and LaTeX 3.
-- New key–valued environments and commands.
+- New, consistently behaving, key–valued environments and commands.
+  E.g. `entry=` for the TOC entry.
+- Slowly opt-in to new features and fancy LaTeX 3 packages; your existing commands work fine.

 ```latex
 \documentclass[